Cap-go/website/content/blog/how-your-usage-is-counted.md

 - in the chart is the second method
 - in the table of apps is the first method.

-> One way for you to reduce your usage is to disable emulator and dev build in your default channel, after you have done your tests.
+> Capgo don't count emulator and dev build in your usage, disable emulator and dev build in your default channel, after you have done your tests.

 > Capgo is also doing some filtering for you.
 If you have CI/CD configured to send your version to Google PLAY, Google is running your app each time to 20+ real device.
 During the 4 first hours of a new bundle, we block Google data center IP to prevent them to be counted.